rolfen/notes/entries/linux/debian/monitoring_disk_usage.md

 wajig sizes |sed -E 's/^\S+\s+(\S+).+/\1/' | sed -E s/,// | awk '{s+=$1} END {print s}'
 ```

-On the other hand, a `baobab` is a nice GUI tool to give you a top-down view of space usage by directory.
+On the other hand, the `baobab` is a nice GUI tool to give you a top-down view of space usage by directory.

 Sort of like `du -d 1 -h`, only fancier.

-For a quick overview per partition nothing bets: `df -h`
+For a quick overview per partition nothing beats: `df -h`

 In my experience you will find your numbers *roughly* adding up in this way:
 ```